 Instead, you and your designer/agency shift gears and move into the “Continuous improvements” stage.

-This is the stage where your new website will begin to gather all-new user-data so that you and your designer can start making informed decisions on where and how to improve the website infrastructure, features, user-experience, build in new products and services, and overall, improve the conversion rate of the whole website.
+This is the stage where your new website will begin to gather all new user data so that you and your designer can start making informed decisions on where and how to improve the website infrastructure, features, and user experience, build in new products and services, and overall, improve the conversion rate of the whole website.